mantidproject/mantid/dev-docs/source/WritingAnAlgorithm.rst

 You will see that the algorithm skeletons set up in the last section contain two methods/functions/subroutines called ``init`` and ``exec``.
-It will be no surprise to discover that these will, respectively, contain the code to initialise and execute the algorithm, which goes in the .cpp file between the curly brackets of each method.
+It will be no surprise to discover that these will, respectively, contain the code to initialise and execute the algorithm, which goes in the ``.cpp`` file between the curly brackets of each method.
-Note that these are private methods (i.e. cannot be called directly); an algorithm is run by calling the base class's ``initialize()`` and ``execute()`` methods, which provide additional services such as the validation of properties, fetching workspaces from the Analysis Data Service, handling errors and filling the workspace histories.
+Note that these are private methods (i.e. cannot be called directly); an algorithm is run by calling the base class's ``initialize()`` and ``execute()`` methods, which provide additional services such as the validation of properties, fetching workspaces from the ``AnalysisDataService``, handling errors and filling the workspace histories.

 Initialization
 --------------

-The initialization (init) method is executed by the Framework Manager when an algorithm is requested and must contain the declaration of the properties required by the algorithm.
+The initialization (init) method is executed by the ``FrameworkManager`` when an algorithm is requested and must contain the declaration of the properties required by the algorithm.
 Atypically, it can also contain other initialization code such as the calculation of constants used by the algorithm, so long as this does not rely on the values of any of the properties.

 Calls to the ``declareProperty`` method are used to add a property to this algorithm.
-See the properties page for more information on the types of properties supported and the example algorithms in UserAlgorithms (especially `PropertyAlgorithm <http://svn.mantidproject.org/mantid/trunk/Code/Mantid/UserAlgorithms/PropertyAlgorithm.cpp>`__ and `WorkspaceAlgorithm <http://svn.mantidproject.org/mantid/trunk/Code/Mantid/UserAlgorithms/WorkspaceAlgorithm.cpp>`__) for further guidance on how to use them.
+See the properties page for more information on the types of properties supported and the example algorithms in ``UserAlgorithms`` (especially `PropertyAlgorithm <http://svn.mantidproject.org/mantid/trunk/Code/Mantid/UserAlgorithms/PropertyAlgorithm.cpp>`__ and `WorkspaceAlgorithm <http://svn.mantidproject.org/mantid/trunk/Code/Mantid/UserAlgorithms/WorkspaceAlgorithm.cpp>`__) for further guidance on how to use them.